 Four-year plans (also known as degree plans, eight-semester plans, program completion plans, etc.) often focus on getting your general education requirements done extremely early in your college career.
 For example, the four-year plan for my alma mater wanted me to complete two science courses during my first year of college, which I just didn't want to do.

-I would definitely encourage you to look over the four-year plan for your school just to see if you like it.
+I would encourage you to look over the four-year plan for your school to see if you like it.
 If not, they also are a great thing to model your own plan off of.

 3. CLEP or AP Test Out Of Courses